UNHM-TEAM-PROJECT/Fall2025-Team-Goopy/README.md

    - Sample question: *"What are the requirements for a Master's in Computer Science?"* returns a correct answer with citations and links.
 - The speed of responses can be analyzed with `automation_testing/test_times.py`, which outputs average repsonse times.
 - The most current generated report can viewed [here](https://github.com/UNHM-TEAM-PROJECT/Fall2025-Team-Goopy/blob/main/automation_testing/report.json).

+### Test Dashboard

+A dashboard UI is available for quikcly running, interpreting, and comparing test results and chat logs.
+To view it, simply follow the below steps to run the progam and then visit the ```/dashboard``` page in your browser.
+For example, ```localhost:8003/dashboard```.

 ## Setup & Usage

 Clone the repository and install dependencies.
 You will only need to run the backend, as the frontend is bundled with it.
 Connect to the local IP address output, http://localhost:8003/, to view the chatbot in your browser.